degensprotocol/degens-contract/docs/protocol.md

 Entirely implementing the Checks-Effects-Interactions pattern is not possible with the current architecture because `trade` and `matchOrders` both accept arrays of orders to process and these orders are processed (including issuing transfers) within a loop.

-Similarly, tokens that [don't comply with the ERC-20 specification](https://medium.com/coinmonks/missing-return-value-bug-at-least-130-tokens-affected-d67bf08521ca) may not work with Degens, and we don't feel it is worth doing anything special to support them.

 # Oracles

 An oracle is an entity charged with providing information to the blockchain.
 Sometimes these entities are also called "graders" or "reporters".
 The Degens contract doesn't itself designate any addresses as oracles.
-Instead, when creating a match, multiple oracle addresses can be specified by the match creator.
+Instead, when creating a match, oracle addresses are specified by the match creator.
 These addresses are accessible to the smart contract because they are encoded in the hash tree that results in the matchId.
 See [Computing matchIds](#computing-matchids) for details on how this works.

-The matchId encoding permits a multi-sig arrangement for oracles.
+This matchId encoding permits a multi-sig arrangement for oracles.
 For example, a match could require at least 2 of 3 oracles to agree on a finalization price.
 Providers should ensure they only offer matches that designate oracles that they trust to offer reliable service for their users.
 Ideally, oracles should be independently operated to reduce the possibility of collusion.

 Because the oracle's reporting record is permanently embedded onto the blockchain, users have indisputable evidence of any mis-reported matches.
-This is important because it may provide evidence when attempt to recover an oracle's [bond](#oracle-bonding).
+This is important because it may provide necessary evidence to recover an oracle's [bond](#oracle-bonding).

 Additionally, there is no way for an oracle to report different outcomes to different users: A mis-reported finalization price will affect every participant of the match.
 This is important because as the number of participants on a match increases, it makes it less likely that an incorrect report would go unnoticed.